olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ## Selected ELRS Receivers ##

-The following receivers are good choices and are recommended if you need to purchase a receiver.
-They support &#8805; 100 mW transmit power, are affordable, and have been validated by the mLRS team.
+The following receivers are good choices.
+They support &#8805; 100 mW, are affordable, and have been validated by the mLRS team.

 | Product Name           | Frequency Band | Transmit Power  | Notes                                           |
 | ---------------------- | -------------- | --------------- | ----------------------------------------------- |